prajotsurey/reddit-server/README.md

 [Frontend repository](https://github.com/prajotsurey/reddit-client)

 ## Overview
 This project is part of a Fullstack reddit clone.
-It includes functionality to create a user, create a post, view posts, like and unlike posts and deleting posts.
+It includes functionality to create a user, create a post, view posts, upvote and downvote posts and deleting posts.

 It uses GraphQl with apollo-server-express and also uses PostgreSQL as the database.
 I also used dataloaders, which are a graphQl tool for batching requets.
 It allowed me to avoid the n+1 problem while fetching posts and their creators.